home lab

 1. Restricted Access: Although the extra security is beneficial, the enclosed design of a cabinet rack may limit easy access to your networking equipment, making maintenance or adjustments slightly more challenging.

-2. Overheating Risks: Cabinet racks, without appropriate ventilation, could retain more heat than traditional racks.
+2. Overheating: Cabinet racks, without appropriate ventilation, could retain more heat than traditional racks.
 It’s critical to ensure that your cabinet rack has sufficient cooling mechanisms to avoid overheating of your servers and equipment.

-3. More costly: The closed racks normally are more expensive since they have much more material to them
+3. Costly: The closed racks normally are more expensive since they have much more material to them

-4. Much heavier: Due to the bulk of the size and materials, closed racks can be very heavy
+4. Heavier: Due to the bulk of the size and materials, closed racks can be very heavy

 Common Rack Components